-- Using fair advertising techniques

-- Not engaging in illegal practices
+- Using fair advertising techniques - Not engaging in illegal practices

-- Not using child labour

-- Paying workers fair wages

-- Allowing workers to work only the permissible number of hours per week

-- Ensuring that the environment is protected and not destroyed
+- Not using child labour - Paying workers fair wages - Allowing workers to work only the permissible number of hours per week - Ensuring that the environment is protected and not destroyed

-• Unethical business practice - Examples
+Unethical business practice - Examples

-- Hiding the truth of the origin of products - Using false figures in reporting the financial results of the business - Bribing people to lie on your behalf - Pumping contaminated water into rivers - Using confidential client information to your benefit - Taking excessive salaries when workers are retrenched
+• Hiding the truth of the origin of products

+• Using false figures in reporting the financial results of the business

-2.3 Economic rights:
+• Bribing people to lie on your behalf

+• Pumping contaminated water into rivers

+• Using confidential client information to your benefit

+Taking excessive salaries when workers are retrenched

+1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 2.3 Economic rights:

-- Right to fair labour practices.
+2.3 • Right to fair labour practices.

-- Right to have access to adequate housing.
+• Right to have access to adequate housing.

 - Right to belong to a trade union.

 - Freedom of trade

 - Freedom of occupation and profession.

-2.4 Differentiate between problem solving and decision making
+- 2.4 Differentiate between problem solving and decision making

 Problem solving Process that evaluates alternatives and Example: How would you deal with a staff uses research to solve a problem member who persistently arrives late and takes regular, unauthorised, breaks from work to smoke a cigarette?"
-Decision making It is the practice of considering a number to smoke a cigarette?"
-Example: If you were presented with a of existing alternatives and deciding Samsung, Blackberry and Nokia cell phones which one is the best solution and you choose the Samsung one.
+Example: If you were presented with a Decision making It is the practice of considering a number Example: If you were presented with a of existing alternatives and deciding Samsung, Blackberry and Nokia cell phones which one is the best solution and you choose the Samsung one.